jcrist/skein/docs/source/quickstart.rst

     $ kinit

-.. _quickstart-skein-daemon:
+.. _quickstart-skein-driver:

-Start the Skein Daemon (optional)
+Start the Skein Driver (optional)
 ---------------------------------

-To communicate with the YARN Resource manager, Skein uses a background daemon process written in Java.
+To communicate with the YARN Resource manager, Skein uses a background driver process written in Java.
 Since this process can be slow to start, sometimes it can be nice to start it once and have it persist through all CLI calls.
 This may look like:

-1. Start the Skein daemon
+1. Start the Skein driver
 2. Run yarn application/applications
-3. Shut down the Skein daemon
+3. Shut down the Skein driver

-To do this from the command-line, use `skein daemon start
+To do this from the command-line, use `skein driver start
-<cli.html#skein-daemon-start>`__:
+<cli.html#skein-driver-start>`__:

 .. code::

-    $ skein daemon start
+    $ skein driver start
     localhost:12345

-Note that if you don't start the daemon process, one will be started for you, but not persisted between calls.
+Note that if you don't start the driver process, one will be started for you, but not persisted between calls.